ArminJo/Ultimate-Battery-Tester/README.md

 ESR values for NiMH can go down to excellent 0.05 &ohm;.<br/>
 Typical ESR value for a 18650 Li-Ion cell is 0.05 &ohm;.

 Arduino plot for a **Li-Ion cell** with nominal 2150 mAh at 3 volt.
 This plot is done in 2 measurements, modifying the cutoff voltage to 3.0 volt for the second measurement.
+The displayed voltage is the "no load" voltage, to be independent of the current load resistor.
 ![2155mAh_53mOhm](pictures/2155mAh_53mOhm.png)

 Arduino plot for a **NiMH cell** with 55 m&ohm; ESR.